codenautas/cast-error/LEEME.md

    la posibilidad de que el usuario sea un atacante, y no darle más información que la que puede tener por los medios tradicionales.
-   4. Si se va a intentar abrir un archivo en forma directa (sin validar el nombre en una _white list_) hay que tener cuidado de no permitir abrir archivos que el usuario no debería ver (archivos de configuración, del sistema, de otras carpetas o de otros usuarios).
+   4. Si se va a intentar abrir un archivo en forma directa (sin validar el nombre en una _whitelist_) hay que tener cuidado de no permitir abrir archivos que el usuario no debería ver (archivos de configuración, del sistema, de otras carpetas o de otros usuarios).

 <!--lang:en--]

-There are many cavets to observ:
+There are many caveats to observe:
-   1. If the system is a tipical web aplication is razonable to think that there is a table with te names of the files that can be delete by the user.
+   1. If the system is a typical web application is reasonable to think that there is a table with the names of the files that can be delete by the user.
-   If opening (or deleting) a file that is supouse to exists, any error is an unexpected error.
+   If opening (or deleting) a file that is suppose to exists, any error is an unexpected error.
 And, because of that, is part of the Case 1.
-   2. Not all programs are the tipical web application.
+   2. Not all programs are the typical web application.
 A program can be a command line one or an administration web application.
-In these cases the _file table_ may be not exists.
+In these cases, the _file table_ may be not exists.
-   3. In any case, if it is a web application is mandatory to take care of attackers.
-So in the error messages the system should'n send more information that what the user can know.
+   3. In any case if it is a web application is mandatory to take care of attackers.
+So in the error messages the system shouldn't send more information that what the user can know.
-   4. If there no validations to a white list there be other validations: the folder, the type of file (or its extension), and the logical ownership of the file.
+   4. If there no validations to a whitelist there be other validations: the folder, the type of file (or its extension), and the logical ownership of the file.

 <!--lang:es-->